“I don’t like questions. They invent the answers. The real answers are discovered, before you even know what the question is”

 “Fastest, first and best, Laidlaw is the melancholy heir to Marlowe.
 Reads like a breathless scalpel cut through the bloody heart of a city”

-William McIlvanney’s first novel, Remedy is None, won the Geoffrey Faber Memorial Prize and with Docherty he won the Whitbread Award for Fiction.
-Laidlaw and The Papers of Tony Veitch both gained Silver Daggers from the Crime Writers’ Association, while the third in the Laidlaw trilogy, Strange Loyalties, won the Glasgow Herald’s People’s Prize.
+William McIlvanney is the author of the award-winning Laidlaw trilogy, featuring Glasgow’s original maverick detective.
+Both Laidlaw and The Papers of Tony Veitch gained Silver Daggers from the Crime Writers’ Association, while the third in the series, Strange Loyalties, won the Glasgow Herald’s People’s Prize.
 He died in December 2015.

 Laidlaw is the first book in the Laidlaw Trilogy.